 MD/MPH Program Requirements

-While students develop MD/MPH competencies specific to both their medical and public health curricula (see below for links to specific competencies), the competency that bridges the public health curriculum with the medical school curriculum is that MD/MPH students graduate from the MD/MPH program with the ability to use educational experiences in the School of Medicine to apply population-based and public health findings and principles in assessing individuals and groups at risk of disease and injury and to translate these findings and principles into recommendations and actions for improved health in clinical practice settings.
+While students develop MD/MPH competencies specific to both their medical and public health curricula, the bridge between public health and medical education provides MD/MPH graduates with the ability to use their experiences to apply population-based findings and principles in assessing individuals and groups at risk of disease and injury.
+MD/MPH graduates have the necessary skills to translate these findings and principles into recommendations and actions for improved health in clinical practice settings.

-In addition to completing their School of Medicine curriculum, MD/MPH combined degree students must also complete the following requirements:
+In addition to completing their School of Medicine curriculum, MD/MPH dual degree students must also complete the following requirements:

-• Required core and programmatic courses in the School of Public Health and Tropical Medicine (SPHTM)
+• Required core and programmatic courses in the Weatherhead School of Public Health and Tropical Medicine (WSPH)

-• Culminating experience.
-All MD/MPH students are required to complete a culminating experience which requires students to synthesize and integrate knowledge acquired in coursework and other learning experiences.
-Your culminating experience should demonstrate to your public health advisor that you have mastered the body of knowledge and can demonstrate proficiency in core and departmental competencies.
+• Integrative Learning Experience (ILE): MD/MPH students are required to complete a public health analysis that requires students to synthesize and integrate knowledge acquired in coursework and other learning experiences.
+Your ILE should demonstrate to your public health advisor that you have mastered the body of knowledge and can demonstrate proficiency in core and departmental competencies.
+This is normally completed in T4 year.

-• Additional departmental requirements: each department has specific requirements for programmatic and elective courses and the culminating experience.
-In some cases, departments may have additional requirements that students should verify with their SPHTM department.
+• Additional departmental requirements: each department has specific requirements for programmatic and elective courses.
+Students should verify with their WSPH faculty advisor and department.

-Students should verify all requirements with their SPHTM department and should make contact with their advisors each semester to verify their progress toward their degrees.
+Students should verify all requirements with their WSPH department and contact their faculty advisors each semester to confirm their progress toward their degrees.

-MD/MPH competencies for each department mirror that department's general competencies, which are available at the following links:
+MD/MPH department track competencies, requirements, and model course schedules are available at the following links:

 SOM Requirements